Updated January 2, 2026

 To cultivate and maintain donor trust, nonprofits should consider implementing the following practices:

-Adopt the Donor Bill of Rights: Established in 1993 by the Association of Fundraising Professionals and other organizations, the Donor Bill of Rights outlines ten principles to ensure ethical and transparent interactions with donors.
-These principles include informing donors about the organization’s mission, how donated resources will be used, and providing access to financial statements.
+Adopt the Donor Bill of Rights: Established in 1993 by the Association of Fundraising Professionals and other organizations, the Donor Bill of Rights outlines principles to ensure ethical and transparent interactions with donors.
+These include informing donors about the mission, how resources will be used, and providing access to financial statements.
 Adopting these guidelines can enhance credibility and donor confidence.

 Share Impactful Donor Stories: Highlighting personal stories of donors and beneficiaries can humanize the organization’s work and demonstrate the real-world impact of contributions.
 Effective storytelling fosters an emotional connection and illustrates transparency in how donations are utilized.

-Provide Regular Updates: Consistent communication through newsletters, reports, and social media keeps donors informed about ongoing projects, successes, and challenges.
-This openness reinforces trust and encourages continued support.
+Provide Regular Updates—Including the Hard Parts: Consistent communication through newsletters, reports, and social media keeps donors informed about ongoing projects, successes, and challenges.
+Transparency is strengthened when organizations explain not only wins, but constraints, tradeoffs, and course corrections.

 Ensure Legal and Ethical Compliance: Adhering to legal standards and ethical guidelines is fundamental.
 Regular audits, compliance checks, and ethical training for staff and board members help prevent misconduct and promote a culture of integrity.